TecCheck/Gear360App/README.md

 The app needs the [Samsung Accessory SDK](https://developer.samsung.com/galaxy-watch/develop/sdk) to work.
 The file Addon.jar is currently unused, you can just remove it form the build.gradle file.

+### How to get the app running
+For connecting to the Gear360 you need the original Gear360 app.
+* Open the Samsung Gear360 App and click connect
+* When the Camera is connected close the app by double tapping the back button
+* Open the Gear360App and click connect
+* The camera should be connected
+If you whant to stream live video:
+* You first need to get the wifi password of the camera.
+You can get it if you set the camera in Google Street View mode.
+To do that you need to power the camera off.
+Then Power it on angain.
+Long press the Bluetooth/Menu Button.
+The click on that button again until you see Google StreetView on the screen.
+Press the red button and then the camera should display the password (should be an long number).
+I recomend to write it on a note.
+* Power the camera off and on and connect to the camera as mentioned above
+* Click on Dev Home then on Functions and then Live View
+* Connect to the cameras wifi with the password you got earlier
+* Wait a few seconds once it's connected.
+* Go back to the app and click on Live Activity.
+* You should seen the live stream

 ### Help is welcome
 If you whant to help me feel free to create an Issue or Pull reqest.
 Thanks and have a great day ;)